NL Conference 2020

 Connect with professionals and become part of a vibrant community

-In Why Movement Matters, Mark Taylor outlines the six pre-vertebral movement patterns and provides simple experiential activities that help to reveal how the patterns — or absence of them— continue to influence our movement, perceptions, and behaviors.
+His keynote presentation, Why Movement Matters, will outline the six pre-vertebral movement patterns and provides simple experiential activities that help to reveal how the patterns — or absence of them — continue to influence our movement, perceptions, and behaviors.
 When movement is compromised through early developmental or attachment disorders, cultural inhibition, or trauma, some aspect of one’s being and capacity for satisfaction is diminished.
 Restoring inhibited patterns allows us to move freely and fully in order to sustain our lives, defend ourselves, and enter and leave relationship with others.
-The process of restoring movement will be presented through the lens of Stephen Porges’ Polyvagal Theory and the practice of Somatic Experiencing.
-Simply put, trauma is movement that needed to be expressed but that was not able to happen: Why Movement Matters offers ideas for restoring movement, metabolizing fear, and enjoying life.

-- Psychodrama Workshop – Kate G Naylor, LMFT
+- Integrating Psychodrama into your NL Sessions – Kate G Naylor, LMFT

 - The Earliest Stages of Building a Secure Attachment For All: Trust, Respect, and Willingness – Michelle Holling-Brooks